Family Visas UK

 You can apply for Indefinite Leave to Enter (ILE) from outside the UK as a child of a British Citizen or settled person to join your parent(s) in the UK.
-The refusal rate is very high in cases where the UK sponsor has to establish the sole responsibility for the child as it is not easy to meet the sole responsibility requirement.
-An application for entry clearance for Indefinite Leave to Enter (ILE) as a child is made in accordance with requirements of immigration rules as set out in paragraph 297 of the Immigration Rules.
+The refusal rate is very high in cases where the UK sponsor must establish sole responsibility for the child, as it is not easy to meet that requirement.
+An application for entry clearance for Indefinite Leave to Enter (ILE) as a child is made in accordance with the requirements of immigration rules as set out in paragraph 297 of the Immigration Rules.

-Ask a question online to our specialist team of child visa solicitors for free immigration advice online or book an appointment online for a detailed immigration advice and consultation with one of our child visa solicitors conerning your entry clearance application for Indefinite Leave to Enter (ILE) as a child of a British Citizen or settled person.
+Our specialist team of child visa solicitors can provide 5 minutes of free, one-off immigration advice regarding your child's UK visa.
+Ask a question online to our specialist team of child visa solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our child visa solicitors concerning your child's UK visa.

 The requirements to be met by a person seeking indefinite leave to enter the United Kingdom as the child of a parent, parents or a relative present and settled or being admitted for settlement in the United Kingdom are that he: